scmacdon/AWSTracker/Readme.md

 + Amazon S3
 + AWS Elastic Beanstalk

-In addition, the AWS Tracking application uses Spring Boot APIs to build a model, views, and controllers.
-The AWS Tracking application is a secure web application that uses Spring Boot Security and requires a user to log into the application.
+In addition, the *AWS Tracking* application uses Spring Boot APIs to build a model, views, and a controller.
+The *AWS Tracking* application is a secure web application that uses Spring Boot Security and requires a user to log into the application.
 For more information, see https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm.

-Like most applications, this application uses a model.
-For the purpose of this development article, the model is based on a work item that contains these attributes:
+This application uses a model that is based on a work item and contains these attributes:

 + **date** - the start date of the item
 + **description** - the description of the item